 A WAF is a stateful pack processing device designed to stop web-based application attacks and therefore does not stop all DDoS attack types such as TCP-state exhaustion attacks.
 Any sort of reflection or amplification flooding attack using numerous sources would overwhelm a WAF rendering the entire solution useless.
-The bottom line is that these two technologies are complementary in their use to protect organizations from attack, but a WAF will not protect from the extensive vectors of DDoS attacks.
+The bottom line is that these two technologies (WAF and CDN) are complementary in their use to protect organizations from attack, but a WAF will not protect from the extensive vectors of DDoS attacks.

 What is NETSCOUT’s Approach to DDoS Protection?

 NETSCOUT's Arbor DDoS solution has been protecting the world’s largest and most demanding networks from DDoS attacks for more than a decade.
 We strongly believe that the best way to protect your resources from modern DDoS attacks is by means of a multi-layer deployment of purpose-built DDoS mitigation solutions.

 Only with a tightly integrated, multi-layer defense can you adequately protect your organization from the full spectrum of DDoS attacks.